The Glades (TV series): Development

 Originally titled Sugarloaf, the series was set to take place in the Tampa Bay metro area.
 It is filmed in a former carpet warehouse in Pembroke Park, Florida, and in the Hollywood and Ft.
 Lauderdale, Florida, metro area, making it one of the three series at the time, along with Burn Notice and Retired at 35, to be filmed exclusively in the state.

 Matt Passmore was the first actor cast in the series.
 Kiele Sanchez, Uriah Shelton, and Carlos Gómez were cast next.
 On February 25, 2010, The Glades was given a series order of 13 episodes.

 Though A&E advertised the show as a "CSI"-type series, it was more of a standard "police procedural", with forensics playing only a peripheral role in the stories.
 On September 13, 2010, A&E announced that the show had been renewed for a second season.
 Season two of the series premiered on Sunday, June 5, 2011.
 On October 18, 2011, The Glades was renewed for a third season, which premiered June 3, 2012.
 With a 5% increase in viewership, A&E renewed The Glades for a fourth season.

 On September 1, 2013, The Huffington Post reported that the A&E Network did not renew The Glades for its fifth season.
 Show creator Clifton Campbell later told Rob Owen that the fifth season would have focused on the question "Who shot Jim Longworth?", adding that Longworth would have survived.
 However, Campbell said, "The cancellation took us all by surprise."

 Episodes

-A total of 49 episodes of The Glades was aired over four seasons.
+A total of 49 episodes of The Glades were aired over four seasons.